matrhint/TyPEpyt/README.md

         https://github.com/roboticsgroup/roboticsgroup_gazebo_plugins.git
 ```

-To run this new model in Gazebo:
+To run this new model in Gazebo (controls do not work 9/13/18):
 ```
         roslaunch typepyt gazebo.launch
 ```